LATEST IN THE LAW

 What Does Penal Code 396(e) State?

-When a state of emergency is declared by the President, Governor, or local officials, rent increases are capped at no more than 10% for a 30-day period.
+When a state of emergency is declared by the President, Governor, or local officials, rent increases are capped at no more than 10% for 30 days.
 This restriction may be extended as long as the emergency remains in effect.
+Landlord-tenant attorneys in Los Angeles advise property owners to confirm the current status of any applicable emergency declaration before serving any rent increase notice.

 Key provisions include: